no0g/WriteUps/CageTHM/Break Out The Cage.md

 The dechipered text can be used as the root password for the machine

 - Root flag

-    the root flag can be found inside one fo the file inside the `email_backup` folder.
+    The root flag can be found inside one fo the file inside the `email_backup` folder.\
     ```bash
     From - master@ActorsGuild.com
     To - SeanArcher@BigManAgents.com